 “We’ll have the meat ready to eat for the New Year.
 All our neighbors must be doing the same,” she’ll say, producing a ball of string to hang the darkened meat strips to dry beside the laundry.
 “There’s no need to take a picture.”

-All the temperate regions of China, it seems, have stories about the meats they preserve.
+All the temperate regions of China have stories about the meats they preserve.
 On my grandmother’s Spring Festival table, larou (腊肉) and lachang (腊肠)—pork belly and sausage—tell tales about deprivation and survival.
-Cured on our own balcony, they pack a salty punch to the palate even now they’re no longer the meatiest dish the family can afford all year.
+Cured on our own balcony, they pack a salty punch to the palate even now, when they are no longer the meatiest dish the family can afford all year.

 Dali locals cook ham together with rice and potatoes in a pot over the fire